Lactose Intolerance (Lactase Non-Persistence)

 Treatment and Management

-There is no known cure for lactose intolerance, but this condition is easily managed by avoiding lactose.
+There is no known cure for lactose intolerance, but this condition is easily managed by avoiding lactose or supplementing with lactase:

 There is no evidence for adaptive alteration of lactase expression.
 In other words, intolerant individuals cannot become tolerant by consuming small then increasing quantities of lactose.